 Through your East Asian studies degree you'll gain the skills, experience and a breadth of understanding which a wide range of employers increasingly find both interesting and valuable.

 What do East Asian studies graduates do?

 A wide variety of career opportunities are open to East Asian studies graduates.

-Our previous graduates have gone onto a wider range of careers including:
+Our graduates have gone onto a wide range of careers including:

 - international banking

 - The Japan Exchange and Teaching (JET) programme — the Japanese government's scheme for recruiting graduates for teaching and international relations positions.

 Others have pursued language-based careers such as translating or interpreting, or pursued further training in this area through a postgraduate course.
 Some have chosen to further their knowledge and expertise in a language or culture by studying an MA by Research, as preparation for a PhD or a chosen career.

 You’ll benefit from bespoke support and opportunities in the School of Languages, Cultures and Societies and have access to the activities and expertise of the award-winning University Careers Centre.

 Workshops and events are organised for you by the School throughout the year and focus on networking, understanding the value of your language skills, hearing from alumni about their career experiences and hosting graduate recruiters who want to hire you.